polar-app/polar-app/_posts/2019-12-20-Apple-Lying-About-User-Agent-in-iPad-Pro.md

 In light of this larger conversation, I can't help but think that Apple is doing this on purpose.

 I sincerely hope I'm wrong.

+A PWA won't be able to determine if it's running on iPad OS and enable the appropriate feature set.
+There are some hacks that can be done like looking at window.screen.width but this will yield false positives in some situations.

+At the very minimum, Apple should augment the 'navigator' object with some proprietary extension so that I can at least add custom code to detect that I'm on an iPad.